swlaschin/fsharpforfunandprofit.com/_posts/2012-05-04-how-types-work-with-functions.md

 <a name="unit-type"></a>
 ## The "unit" type ##

 When programming, we sometimes want a function to do something without returning a value.
 Consider the function "`printInt`", defined below.
-The function doesn’t actually return anything.
+The function doesn't actually return anything.
 It just prints a string to the console as a side effect.

 {% highlight fsharp %}
 let printInt x = printf "x is %i" x        // print to console